 Denial of Participation in Activities

-Students who commit serious infractions, truancy, or demonstrate chronic misbehavior can and will be denied participation in school activities including field trips, shows, senior trips, school dances, clubs, graduation ceremonies, etc. Any student who is expelled, on RPC-T, suspended, or in Behavior School may not attend or participate in school activities and may not be on this or any other school campus.
+Students who commit serious infractions, truancy, or demonstrate chronic misbehavior can and will be denied participation in school activities including field trips, shows, senior trips, school dances, clubs, graduation ceremonies, etc. Any student who has been expelled, on RPC, suspended, or in Behavior School may not attend or participate in school activities including dances, after-school activities, and/or out-of-district trips.